Majlis Bahasa Brunei-Indonesia-Malaysia

 MABBIM (Majlis Bahasa Brunei-Indonesia-Malaysia, "Language Council of Brunei-Indonesia-Malaysia") is a regional language organization which is formed to plan and monitor the development of the Malay language and its many national standards in the region.
-It consists of three countries - Brunei, Indonesia and Malaysia.
+It consists of three countries where the language is predominately used – Brunei, Indonesia and Malaysia.

 It was founded as MBIM (Majlis Bahasa Indonesia-Malaysia, "Language Council of Indonesia-Malaysia") on 29 December 1972.
 MBIM became MABBIM when Brunei joined this council on 4 November 1985.
 Singapore is as an observer.